 A. This is done so that the fire department is sure that the fire is completely out and that there is no fire left inside the walls or in other hidden places.

 - Q. How can I get a copy of the fire report?

-- A. If you would like a copy of the fire report, you need to contact your local fire department administration.
-If you live in Acme, Garfield or East Bay Township you would call (231) 947-3000 or stop by 897 Parsons Rd during operating hours.
+A. If you would like a copy of the fire report, you need to contact your local fire department administration.
+If you live in Acme, Garfield or East Bay Township you would call (231) 947-3000 or stop by the office at 897 Parsons Rd during business hours.